-- (i) An acquisition, where the company's assets are transferred to another preexisting company - (ii) A merger, where the company's assets are transferred to another newly established company
+- (i) A merger (in Slovak: zlúčenie), where the company's assets are transferred to another preexisting company - (ii) An amalgamation (in Slovak: splynutie), where the company's assets are transferred to another newly established company

-A split-up can take one of the following forms:
+A demerger can take one of the following forms:

-- (iii) A division, where the split-up company ceases to exist and all of its assets are transferred to (a) other preexisting companies (division by acquisition), (b) other newly established companies (division by merger), or (c) a combination of the forms under (a) and (b) - (iv) A de-merger, where the split-up company does not cease to exist and some of its assets are transferred to (a) one or more preexisting companies (de-merger by acquisition), (b) one or more newly established companies (de-merger by merger), or (c) a combination of the forms under (a) and (b)
+- (iii) A split-up (in Slovak: rozštiepenie), where the demerging company ceases to exist and all of its assets are transferred to (a) other preexisting companies (in Slovak: rozštiepenie zlúčením), (b) other newly established companies (in Slovak: rozštiepenie splynutím) or (c) a combination of the forms under (a) and (b) - (iv) A spin-off (in Slovak: odštiepenie), where the demerging company does not cease to exist and some of its assets are transferred to (a) one or more preexisting companies (in Slovak: odštiepenie zlúčením), (b) one or more newly established companies (in Slovak: odštiepenie splynutím) or (c) a combination of the forms under (a) and (b)

-The company may also change its legal form.
+The company may also change its legal form (in Slovak: zmena právnej formy).

-The Commercial Code also allows for a cross-border fusion or split-up of companies and cross-border change of legal form.
+A cross-border fusion or split-up of companies and cross-border change of legal form is also possible.

 Liquidation follows the decision of shareholders to wind up the company.
-The liquidator (in the Slovak language: likvidátor) appointed by the company performs the liquidation; if the company fails to appoint the liquidator, the liquidator is appointed by the court.
+The liquidator (in Slovak: likvidátor) appointed by the company performs the liquidation; if the company fails to appoint the liquidator, the liquidator is appointed by the court.
 The liquidator publishes a notice of the company's entry into liquidation in the Commercial Gazette (which is the official publication instrument in the Slovak Republic), in which creditors are asked to present their receivables vis-à-vis the company.
 The known creditors are notified of the liquidation by the liquidator.
 Shareholders are not entitled to any liquidation balance until all known creditors are satisfied.